 The Guildhall, 11 Church Street, Harwich, Essex, CO12 3DS

-Additional Information: Max 30 people per tour/event.
+Additional Information: Max 30 people per tour/session.

-Directions: Located opposite the former 3 Cups Public House in Old Harwich just before St Nicholas Church
+Directions: Located opposite the former 3 Cups Public house in Old Harwich just before St Nicholas Church.

 The Quay, Harwich, Essex, CO12 3HH